privacycg/CHIPS/README.md

 Browsers may choose to provide user controls to clear individual partitions of a site’s cookies.

 Top-level sites should not be able to clear the third-parties' cookies in their partition.
-This would provide a side channel for top-level sites to interfere with code running in third-party frames.
+This would provide a potential attack vector for top-level sites to interfere with code running in third-party frames.

 ### Handling older or incompatible clients